INSTRUCTIONS FOR AUTHORS

 Language editing pre-submission

-Pre-submission language editing is required for all articles submitted to us.
+Pre-submission language editing is required for all articles submitted to us with a proof of the relevant process.

 Upon receipt of accepted manuscripts authors must complete the copyright agreement and email this to us along with a plagiarism report.

 Manuscripts submitted will be expected to contain original work and should not have been published in abridged or other form elsewhere.
-It is a condition of publication in this Journal that all authors give an exclusive licence to the journal and your article is published online open access and free.
+In this Journal, a condition of publication is that all authors give an exclusive licence to the journal and your article is published online open access and free for downloading.
 As part of the licence agreement, authors may use their own material in other publications provided that the Pharos Journal of Theology is acknowledged as the original place of publication.

-Please note that by submitting an article for publication you confirm that you are the corresponding author and that the Pharos Journal of Theology may retain your email address for the purpose of communicating with you about the article if applicable.
+Please note that by submitting an article for publication you confirm that you are the corresponding author and that the Pharos Journal of Theology may retain your email address for the purpose of communicating with you about the article, if applicable.
 You must agree to notify us immediately if your contact details change.
-Once your article is accepted for publication we will contact you using the email address you have initially used.
+Once your article is accepted for publication, we will contact you using the email address you had initially used.
 Please note that by submitting an article to us, does not guarantee publication and we do not keep copies of rejected articles.
-Furthermore we do not have to furnish a reason for rejection of any article.
+Furthermore, we do not have to furnish a reason for rejection of any article.

-NB: Pharos Journal of Theology authors may be required to submit a plagiarism report and copyright agreement along with their submission/s.
+NB: Pharos Journal of Theology’s authors may at times be required to submit a plagiarism report along with their submission/s.
 Failure to do so will automatically disqualify the author.